 - Never leave the roots exposed to sun, heat or wind.
 It's tempting to remove all plants from their pots and place them where you want them to go in the garden, but roots will desiccate quickly.
 Remove each plant just prior to planting.

 - Water the hole before you place the transplant into it.
 You want the soil so saturated it turns to mud.
+This is sometimes referred to as puddling.

 - Place the transplant into the hole, fill it halfway with soil and then water again.
 Allow the water to settle the soil around the roots and then finish filling the hole.